10 Things to do in Chicago this Winter

 Check out a Concert

 With so many venues in and around Chicago (House of Blues, Lincoln Hall, Double Door to name a few), there are always fantastic musical acts in town.
-I have not taken advantage of this as much as I should, so I am making a point to change that starting this month.
-Here are a few acts in December and January with tickets still available (as of December 2nd): The Lumineers + Andrew Bird + Margaret Glaspy, White Panda, Britney Spears, and Kings of Leon + Deerhunter.
+I have not taken advantage of this as much as I should, so I am making a point to change that!
+Here are a few acts in December and January with tickets still available (as of December 8th): Andrew Bird + Joan Shelley, Home Alone in Concert by Chicago Symphony Orchestra, The Killers, Trans-Siberian Orchestra, The Chainsmokers + Kesha + Demi Lovato, and The World Famous Gospel Brunch at the House of Blues.

 One of the coolest things to do in Chicago this winter is a helicopter tour.
 Talk about a bad-ass date night!
 Chicago Helicopter Experience offers aerial tours of the city when the sun is up or down.
 The “Holiday Tour” is $178 per person and shows off the city lit up with holiday lights.
 I haven’t done this yet, but it is on my list.

 Every year, hundreds of people – including some A-list celebrities – jump into Lake Michigan to raise money and awareness for Special Olympics.
-My friend from the Best Buddies program is a Special Olympics athlete, so I was happy to take the plunge last year in her honor.
-I ran into a few celebs when I was there, including Lady Gaga, Sophia Bush, and David Eigenberg (I loved watching him as Steve in Sex in the City!).
-The next Polar Plunge is March 5, 2017.
+My friend from the Best Buddies program is a Special Olympics athlete, so I was happy to take the plunge!
+The photos above are from 2016 when I ran into a few celebs who also took the plunge, including Lady Gaga, Sophia Bush, and David Eigenberg (I loved watching him as Steve in Sex in the City!).
+The next Polar Plunge is March 4, 2018.

 Put on your fancy pants, grab your girlfriends, and sit down for high tea at one of Chicago’s luxury hotels.
 The Drake, The Peninsula, and The Langham serve afternoon tea in the most beautiful, festive settings.
-I went to Holiday Tea at the Drake last year, and was happy they had lots of gluten-free treats!
+I went to Holiday Tea at the Drake with some friends and I was happy they had lots of gluten-free treats!

 Every year, Chicago’s downtown square, Daley Plaza, transforms into an outdoor holiday market packed with handcrafted gifts including ornaments, nativity sets, and wooden treasures.
 Christkindlmarket is inspired by the Nuremberg Christmas Market in Germany, so you can find schnitzel, strudel, and beer.
 You can also sip mulled wine in one of the 2016 souvenir mugs while you stroll through the holiday market.
 Christkindlmarket runs until December 24, 2016.